BoykoMihail/SwiftAlgorithms/README.md

    - Description: Given a 0-indexed integer array nums, return the smallest index i of nums such that i mod 10 == nums[i], or -1 if such index does not exist.
    - Implementation: [Smallest Index With Equal Value](./Easy/Smallest%20Index%20With%20Equal%20Value/SmallestIndexWithEqualValue.swift)
 4. [Remove Duplicates from Sorted Array](./Easy/Remove%20Duplicates%20from%20Sorted%20Array)
-   - Description: Given an integer x, return true if x is a palindrome, and false otherwise.
+   - Description: Given an integer array nums sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
    - Implementation: [Remove Duplicates from Sorted Array](./Easy/Remove%20Duplicates%20from%20Sorted%20Array/RemoveDuplicatesFromSortedArray.swift)

 ### Medium